Transhumanism in fiction: In television and film

 The science fiction film genre has always had a hand in exploring transhumanism and the ethics and implications surrounding it.
-In the first two decades of the twenty-first century, however, there has been a surge of films and television shows focusing on the superhero genre.
+In the first two decades of the twenty-first century, however, there was a surge of films and television shows focusing on the superhero genre.
 There are many superheroes whose stories are propelled or entirely result from dealings with transhumanism.
 From Iron Man to The Batman saga, there have been plenty of heroes who did not receive their powers naturally, and therefore represent the great leap human beings may take into improving their own condition.

-Additionally, because these films represent the most popular trend in the medium today, they indeed represent a glimpse into the ideological shift of western culture as a whole.
-The fixation on normal men and women improving themselves artificially seems to have become a very widely accepted and celebrated idea.
+Additionally, because these films represent a popular trend in the medium, they have been said to represent a glimpse into the ideological shift of western culture as a whole.
+The fixation on normal men and women improving themselves artificially becomes a widely accepted and celebrated idea.